darksoul0007/Sales-Dashboard-Vehicles-_Excel-project/README.md

 - Adding dynamic titles
 - Pivot tables based on requirent analysis
-- Using Dax to create measure along with pivot
+- Using Different measure along with pivot
 - Adding symbols based on the values for visual representation
 - Designing dashboard in Excel
 - Slicers formatting